This Bat Resource Guide will help you through the process of finding, selecting, and caring for your bat.

 Which bat is the most popular?
 What is the best bat on the market right now?

-Once you have filtered your search on JustBats, our bats are defaulted to list in order of most popular.
+Once you have filtered your search on JustBats.com, our bats are defaulted to list in order of most popular.
 The best bat on the market right now will depend upon who you are asking.
-Here at JustBats, we carry a wide variety of great brands because we realize everybody has their own personal preference.
+Here at JustBats.com, we carry a wide variety of great brands because we realize everybody has their own personal preference.

 How long will my bat last?
 How many seasons will this bat get me through?

-We can not guarantee that a bat will last a specific amount of time or a number of seasons because of the fact that there are so many different factors involved.The life of a particular bat will be determined by the amount of use the bat is receiving, the amount of players that are using the bat, and how well the bat is taken care of.
+We cannot guarantee that a bat will last a specific amount of time or a number of seasons because of the fact that there are so many variables.
+These variables include the amount of use the bat receives, the number of players that use the bat, and how well the bat is taken care of.
 For optimal bat life, please refer to our bat care page.
 Most alloy and composite bats do feature a manufacturer’s warranty.

 Bat Care Tips: